 However, the stimulus material used during the exam will often be more advanced than this in order to assess your reasoning skills and ability to interpret graphs, tables, and mathematical relationships.

 It goes without saying that time is a critical factor.
-If you can’t work out what scientific principles are involved in a question, you’ll fall behind pretty quickly.
+If you can’t work out what scientific principles are involved in a question, you will fall behind pretty quickly.

 If there's one subject that will definitely give you an edge up, it’s chemistry.
 Dedicate more of your prep time to learning how to master chemistry problems to give yourself an advantage in Section 3.

-For those of you with a non-science background, don’t freak out!
+For those of you with a non-science background, don’t panic!
 You can do well here if you study intensively.
-The fact that this section is scientific based and can be studied for in the “traditional” sense makes prep a lot easier… well, at least more straightforward.
+The fact that this section is scientific based and can be studied for in the “traditional” sense makes preparation a lot easier.

 Basically, you need to invest in a biology textbook, a chemistry textbook, and physics textbook, and read them from start to finish!